vessl-ai/examples/serve-quickstart/README.md

 ## Launch the app

-Easiily deploy your service with VESSL Serve using the following command, which creates a new revision of your production model.
+Deploy your service with VESSL Serve with a single command.
+This will create a first revision of your production Llama 3.
 ```
 vessl serve revision create -f quickstart.yaml
 ```

-Behind the scenes, VESSL Serve manages several operations to facilitate model deployment:
+Behind the scenes, VESSL Serve facilitates the common logics of model deployment:

 * Spin up a GPU-accelerated workload and set up a service environment
 * Deploys your model and associated API scripts to the cloud infrastructure.
 * Establishes an API server configured to receive inference requests through a dedicated port.

 ## Using the app
-After your service is active, you can access the model through the provided endpoint.
+After your service is active, you can access the model with the resulting endpoint.

 ![](assets/endpoint.png)